 The sour cream adds a little extra tang and balances beautifully with the cheesecake filling.

-When it comes to choosing which sugar substitute to use for this sugar-free lime cheesecake bara, I have several brands for you to choose from.
+When it comes to choosing which sugar substitute to use for this sugar-free lime cheesecake bars, I have several brands for you to choose from.

 My go-to choice is Lakanto Monk Fruit because the texture is spot on and there is barely any aftertaste.
 It is a monk fruit and erythritol blend.